 With California's actions to establish stringent emissions standards for new light and heavy-duty vehicles, cleaner vehicles entering the fleet were replacing older, dirtier ones.
-California also created programs to ensure that pollution controls remain functional and that cars with excessive emissions were repaired or removed from the road.
+California also created programs to ensure that pollution controls remained functional and that cars with excessive emissions were repaired or removed from the road.
 The Smog Check program required vehicle emissions to be tested regularly and the On-Board Diagnostic system required light-duty vehicles to monitor components that affect the performance of the vehicle emission controls.

 To speed the transition to cleaner vehicles, the Carl Moyer incentive program was developed.
-This program focused on reducing NOx emissions by accelerating the turnover of older heavy-duty diesel vehicles and equipment to technologies that are cleaner than required by current regulations.
+This program focused on reducing NOx emissions by accelerating the turnover of older heavyduty diesel vehicles and equipment to technologies that are cleaner than required by current regulations.
 Since its inception, the Carl Moyer Program has provided funding to incentivize the turnover of heavy-duty diesel engines and vehicles including on-road trucks, marine vessels, irrigation pumps, forklifts, and other off-road equipment.
-The table below highlights this and the other significant California regulations and programs adopted in the 1980s and 1990s.
+The table below highlights this program and the other significant California regulations and programs adopted in the 1980s and 1990s.

-Table 1-5Major State Regulations Adopted Between 1980 and 1999
+Table 1-6Major State Regulations Adopted Between 1980 and 1999

-Major Regulations Adopted Between 1980 and 1999 Implementation Source Vehicle Inspection and Maintenance program (Smog Check) 1984 Light-Duty Vehicles On-Board Diagnostic 1988 Light-Duty Vehicles Heavy-Duty Diesel NOx Standards 1990/96/98 Heavy-Duty Vehicles Reformulated Gasoline 1992 Gasoline Clean Diesel Fuel 1992 Diesel Low-Emission Vehicle 1994 Light-Duty Vehicles On-Board Diagnostic II 1996 Light-Duty Vehicles Zero-Emission Vehicle program 1998 Light-Duty Vehicles Carl Moyer Program 1998 Vehicles
+Major Regulations Adopted Between 1980 and 1999 Implementation Source Vehicle Inspection and Maintenance program (Smog Check) 1984 Light-Duty Vehicles On-Board Diagnostic 1988 Light-Duty Vehicles Heavy-Duty Diesel NOx Standards 1990/96/98 Heavy-Duty Vehicles Reformulated Gasoline 1992 Gasoline Clean Diesel Fuel 1992 Diesel Low-Emission Vehicle 1994 Light-Duty Vehicles On-Board Diagnostic II 1996 Light-Duty Vehicles Zero-Emission Vehicle program 1998 Light-Duty Vehicles Carl Moyer Program 1998 Vehicles preceded by regulations targeting drayage trucks and solid waste collection vehicles that sped the turnover of those fleets.

 In the 2000's and 2010's, California's efforts focused on specific fleets that tended to remain in service longer and contained higher emitting vehicles compared to newer vehicles.
-The 2010 Truck and Bus Regulation requires that all trucks in California meet 2010 Heavy-Duty Engine Standards by 2023.
-This all-encompassing regulation was preceded by regulations targeting drayage trucks and solid waste collection vehicles that sped the turnover of those fleets.
+A prominent example of this is the 2010 Truck and Bus Regulation which requires that all trucks in California meet 2010 Heavy-Duty Engine Standards by 2023.
+This all-encompassing regulation was